IBM Cloud Docs

 mkdir myproject && cd myproject

 2. Create a versions.tf file with the following content.
-In this file, specify the IBM Cloud Provider plug-in version that you want to use with the version parameter for IBM Cloud Provider plugin, and required_version to specify the Terraform template version.
+In this file, specify the IBM Cloud Provider plug-in version that you want to use with the version parameter for IBM Cloud Provider plug-in, and required_version to specify the Terraform template version.
 If no version parameter is specified, IBM Cloud automatically uses the latest version of the provider.
 For a list of supported IBM Cloud Provider versions, see IBM Cloud Provider plug-in releases.

 Example with version parameter in versions.tf file